adamspd/adamspd/README.md

 - **Former Startup Team Member**: Contributed to a US-based startup in web design and development.

 🌍 **Location**
-- Based in Nice, France.
+- Based in Paris, France.
 Open to relocation for the right opportunity.

 🖥️ **Portfolio**
-- Discover my projects and skills at [adamspierredavid.com](https://adamspierredavid.com)
+- Discover my projects and skills at [adamspierredavid.com](https://adamspierredavid.com/get-to-know-me/))

 ✉️ **Contact Me**
 - Reach me at `contact[at]adamspierredavid[dot]com`